Convulsionnaires of Saint-Médard: Politically subversive

-A number of historians have pointed to the movement as politically subversive and threatening to the absolutism in 18th-century France.
+A number of historians have pointed to the movement as politically subversive and threatening to absolutism in 18th-century France.

 Kreiser (1975) suggests that the movement's fundamental beliefs were simply incompatible with the established regime.
 They challenged the status quo by subverting the religious hierarchy, and were perhaps even more subversive than they realized.

 Catherine Maire (1985) argues that the convulsionnaire movement helped establish public opinion in France.

 Lindsay Wilson 1993 among others, points to the subversive power of the role of women within the movement.
 Not only did the female convulsionnaires challenge traditional models of Christian female religious behaviour, they were also sometimes 'priestesses' - invested with a ceremonial religious role usually reserved exclusively for men.
 The prospect of women claiming to serve as intermediaries between God and the people, Wilson writes, was perhaps the most unsettling aspect of the movement for some conservatives.

 Monique Cottret (1998) describes the predominance of working class individuals and women in the convulsionnaire movement as the "proletarisation" of Jansenism.
 She refers to writers in the Nouvelles Ecclésiastiques who promoted the movement's low-class origins as a sign of its greatness.

 Strayer 2008 echoing Kreiser and Van Kley 1996 argues that the convulsionnaires' "democratic, congregational polity constituted a serious indictment of the established, hierarchical order in both Church and state.
 By asserting that the convulsions were divinely inspired, the convulsionnaires threw down the gauntlet at the feet of the Bourbon Monarchy and its dependent episcopacy, challenging both the King's exclusive power to heal ('the King's touch') and the Church's right to control religious activity."
 This in turn, sparked a "vigorous political discourse" to respond the challenge to religious hierarchy.